 Kobo Daishi's and Kogyo Daishi's Birthday Celebration

 June is the birth month of Kobo Daishi Kukai, who held the Shingon sect, and Kogyo Daishi Kakuban, who revived the teachings of Kukai.
-We carry out a memorial service to thank both Kobo Daishi Kukai and Kogyo Daishi Kakuban.
+We carry out this memorial service to thank both Kobo Daishi Kukai and Kogyo Daishi Kakuban.

 |Beginning of the month||